 2. Jim Brown

-He can arguably be considered as the best overall player in NFL history.
+He can arguably be considered the best overall player in NFL history.

-Brown left the game early at his prime at age 29 after a financial dispute with ownership.
+Brown left the game early in his prime at age 29 after a financial dispute with ownership.
 He was the most dominating player in the game and could have easily played five more years.
-He retired as the NFL's all time leading rusher but if he were to still play, he would have push the record even farther.
-Regardless, Brown remains Cleveland's all time leading rusher and know Browns running back has come close to taking that record away.
+He retired as the NFL's all-time leading rusher, but if he were to still play, he would have pushed the record even farther.
+Regardless, Brown remains Cleveland's all-time leading rusher and no Browns running back has come close to taking that record away.

 1. Barry Sanders